MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 ## Choose your subscription

-1. Note your default subscription indicated by an asterisk (`*`).
+1. Note your default subscription that is indicated by an asterisk (`*`).
 1. Tap `Enter` to bypass the subscription selector and accept the default subscription.
 1. Type a line number from the numbered list to change the default subscription.

 ## Verify results

 To verify your selected default subscription, use `./az.cmd account show`.
-If you unzipped the authentication preview ZIP file to `C:\myPath\Azure CLI preview`, your syntax would look like this:
+If you installed the authentication preview in `C:\myPath\Azure CLI preview`, your syntax would look like this:

 ```azurecli
 C:\myPath\Azure CLI preview\bin> ./az.cmd account show